thebirdgr/contact_tracing_pedestrian_crossing/README.md

 (https://www.tinkercad.com/things/jpFZ34tKhTA-faucet-draft/editel)

+### Flaw

+ HTTP/1.1 200 OK
+ X-Powered-By: Express
+ Content-Type: text/html; charset=utf-8
+ Content-Length: 100
+ ETag: W/"64-i3GeS7+obc78q/I/9T2hLFCKBMM"
+ Date: Thu, 04 Jun 2020 06:01:07 GMT
+ Connection: close

+ When receiving the data from the website, I get this extra information along with the 84 characters.
+I'm not sure how to remove it to share only the tempid.
+I'm sure there's a better way to do it like directly talking to my server but I'm not sure how.
+If anyone can fix it, that'd be great!

+ ### Suggestion

+ The primary focus of this device is to work with an app so that communication and transfer of data would be more seamless.
+However, I'm not an app developer.
+So app developers can tinker with this to help 'harmonize' the ecosystem.

 ### END

 The rest is pretty much software and should work right out of the box if you have the necessary software installed.
 I hope this project is helpful to anyone looking to contribute in a much more scaled and sophisticated way or even to hobbyists =).